moinwiki/moin/docs/admin/configure.rst

     auth = [....., smbmounter]  # you need a real auth object in the list before smbmounter

-    smb_display_prefix = u"S:"  # where //server/share is usually mounted for your windows users (display purposes only)
+    smb_display_prefix = "S:"  # where //server/share is usually mounted for your windows users (display purposes only)

 .. todo::